OceanDataTools/sealog-server/README.md

 I've also setup a Slack channel for sealog, please contact me at oceandatarat at gmail dot com if you would like an invitation.

 # Current Users
-Sealog is in the final stages of being deployed on the human occupied vehicle Alvin operated by the Woods Hole Oceanographic Institution.
+Customized versions of Sealog are currently supporting the human occupied vehicle Alvin and the remotely operated vehicle JASON operated by the Woods Hole Oceanographic Institution.

 # Thanks and acknowledgments
 Sealog is in ongoing development thanks to the generosity of the Schmidt Ocean Institute (SOI) who have supported the project since 2018.
 I also want to thank the Woods Hole Oceanographic Institution who provided the initial inspiration for the project and are slated to become it's first user.